ocadotechnology/bbq/SETUP.md

          terraform apply
          ```

-     * By default firewall blocks all traffic to your application.
+     * By default Terraform configures firewall to block all traffic to your application.
-       To allow https traffic you need to whitelist your IP address in firewall rules.
+       To get access to BBQ application you need to whitelist your public IP address in firewall rules.
        You can do it via [UI](https://console.cloud.google.com/appengine/firewall) or run following command:
        ```bash
-        gcloud app firewall-rules create 100 --action allow --source-range 0.0.0.0/0 --description 'my ip address'
+        gcloud app firewall-rules create 100 --action allow --source-range ${MY_PUBLIC_IP} --description 'my public ip address'
        ```
-       You can get your ip address with those commands:
-       * wireless
-       ```bash
-       ipconfig getifaddr en1
-       ```
-       * ethernet
-       ```bash
-       ipconfig getifaddr en0
-       ```
-     * Turn on [IAP](https://cloud.google.com/iap/docs/app-engine-quickstart) (Identity-Aware Proxy) for your GAE application.
+     * Turn on IAP (Identity-Aware Proxy) for your GAE application.
+All steps are described on [GAE IAP setup](https://cloud.google.com/iap/docs/app-engine-quickstart#enabling_iap) docs.
-       * Add your GAE application as resource to IAP.
-       * Set up **IAP-secured Web App User** IAM to your account, so IAP will recognize your identity and allow https traffic from your account.

 1. BBQ should be deployed and working right now.
 You could see it at \<your-project-id-for-BBQ-project\>.appspot.com .
    The backup process will start at the time defined in [cron.yaml](./config/cron.yaml) file.
 All times are in UTC standard.